 Crab Mornay also makes an elegant entree when served in flaky puff pastry shells.

 This scrumptious recipe was developed by the mother of a longtime friend of mine (Carolyn) and she prepared it often for her family.
 It was also featured in the Thymes Remembered Cookbook, published by The Junior League of Tallahassee.
 Carolyn also has a blog with many delicious recipes: A Southerner’s Notebook.

-The ingredients for this decadent appetizer include butter, scallions, parsley, flour, half and half, Swiss Cheese, sherry, ground red pepper, claw or lump crabmeat and frozen puff pastry shells.
+Easy Creamy Crab Mornay Dip ingredients include butter, scallions, parsley, flour, half and half, Swiss Cheese, sherry, ground red pepper, and fresh claw or lump crabmeat.
+If you are preparing the Crab Mornay as an entree, you will also need frozen puff pastry shells.

-Add the flour and cook for another 1-2 minutes.
-Then add the half and half and cheese and stir until the cheese is melted.
+Add flour and cook for another 1-2 minutes.
+Then, add the half and half and cheese and stir until the cheese is melted.

-Add sherry, red pepper according to your taste, and gently fold in the crabmeat, taking care not to break up the lumps.
-Heat for a few minutes, or until the crab is thoroughly heated.
-(If making ahead, at this point, cover and refrigerate this mixture.
-Reheat over low heat and serve in baked puff pastry shells.)
+Add sherry, and red pepper according to your taste, and gently fold in the crabmeat, taking care not to break up the lumps.
+(If making ahead, cover and refrigerate the crab mixture until you are ready to serve.
+Reheat over low heat and serve.)

 To serve as an appetizer, place the hot crab mixture in a chafing dish, garnish with chopped parsley or minced scallion greens, and serve with toast points or toasted baguette slices.